kgashok/massive-octo-wallhack/CS6301/README.md

 3. `Git` - for version control and opportunities for **mentors** (_far and near, and the world over_) to give you expert advice.

 ### How to set up?
+The first one is a good description of how to go about it, systematically.
-C++ unit test start guide, how to set up Google Test (gtest) in Eclipse? - CodeProject http://buff.ly/1qmkiBQ A 8 minute video - Setup Eclipse with Google Test - YouTube http://buff.ly/1oAYFII
+- C++ unit test start guide, how to set up Google Test (gtest) in Eclipse? - CodeProject http://buff.ly/1qmkiBQ If you prefer to follow through visually (I prefer this), this should help:
+- A 8 minute video - Setup Eclipse with Google Test - YouTube http://buff.ly/1oAYFII

 ### Advanced
+Dr Fraser's video is excellent.
+Worth following through, but be ready to spend time on this.
-Creating a Repository: Git & Eclipse - YouTube http://buff.ly/1oB25Lv
+- Creating a Repository: Git & Eclipse - YouTube http://buff.ly/1oB25Lv

 ### Improvement Ideas?
 I shall capture all of it one [place](doc/TODO.md)